sfu-arch/muir/README.md

 Getting Started
 =======
-Official supported environment for building and runing TAPAS is ubuntu 16.04.
+Official supported environment for building and running TAPAS is ubuntu 16.04.
 You have to run these commands to install required packages from ubuntu package repositories :
 ```
 # apt-get install build-essential cmake sbt verilator
 ````